 You can do this by literally getting rid of stuff, practicing forgiveness, releasing pent up resentment, shame, regret or other things trapping you in the past.
 You can even try magickal techniques such as banishing or cleansing rituals.

 Gratitude helps you let go of the heavy burdens you are carrying.
 The trappings of a scarcity mindset look a lot like hoarding.
 Constantly worrying about not having enough amounts to piles + piles of useless stuff, just in case because you never know when you might need it.

 If you get rid of it, I promise you'll survive.
 You’re a resourceful, thoughtful human capable of figuring out any problem.
 You've made it this far, haven't you?
 Take a moment and tell your past THANK YOU for getting you here.

 There's one more things I need to know...

 Are you in?

-Sign up by completing the form below.
-Remember to tell everyone you are grateful for who loves a challenge!
+Complete the form below to sign up now.
+Then, tell everyone you are grateful for who loves a challenge!
 Everyone is welcome to join this free challenge.
-Invite the people you care about to let them know you appreciate them.
-It means a lot to know people are thinking about you...
+Invite the people you care about, and let them know you appreciate them.
+It means so much to know people are thinking about you...